l1legend/Visio-Business-Request/README.md

 ![1](https://github.com/l1legend/Visio-Business-Request/assets/28288764/26538d38-5e06-448a-80f5-e31b10ae3dff)

-The rules engine will calculate the interest rate and provide a boolean value regarding whether or not the product is disqualified based on the value of the state.
+The rules engine will calculate the interest rate and provide a boolean value regarding whether or not the product is disqualified based on the value for the state.

 ## Rules: